robdcampbell/DOM_Sandbox/README.md

-# Class-based css techniques
+# DOM-Manipulation Cardio.
-This is a collection of projects worked on throughout a class dedicated to html, css, javascript, and more.
+## Regular DOM practice of Vanilla JS techniques ranging from older JS techniques to refactoring into ES6 and beyond...